Abbas convenes key Palestinians, may resume talks with Israel

 PALESTINIANS MEETING

-Abbas convened senior members of the umbrella Palestine Liberation Organization (PLO) and his Fatah party in Ramallah, hub of the Israeli-occupied West Bank and seat of his U.S.-backed self-rule administration.
+Abbas convened senior members of the umbrella Palestine Liberation Organisation (PLO) and his Fatah party in Ramallah, hub of the Israeli-occupied West Bank and seat of his U.S.-backed self-rule administration.

 Mahmoud Al-Aloul, an official with Fatah, sounded a pessimistic note to reporters after initial consultations.
 "With the current formula, matters are not encouraging.
 But no decision has been made," he said.

-The Palestinians have refused to recognize Israel as a Jewish state out of concern it might undermine their demands for a "right of return" and the rights of Israel's Arab minority.
+The Palestinians have refused to recognise Israel as a Jewish state out of concern it might undermine their demands for a "right of return" and the rights of Israel's Arab minority.

 Abbas, whose peace strategy is routinely censured by his Palestinian Islamist rivals ruling the Gaza Strip, has in the past sought Arab League support to engage Israel.